 Oh, and dinner WILL be on the table every night at 5pm, though I admit sometimes we go out to dinner, but that has way more to do with my poor culinary skills than schedule or time.

 So how do I do it?

 Not just any schedule or a "to do" list.
 A full on, OCD - with a splash of ADD - schedule.
-Check out my Blogging Planner this week - yes, I still use paper!!
+Check out my Planner this week - yes, I still use paper!!

 Life is simply easier and more enjoyable when you aren't stretched too thin and always pressed for time.
 So how do you get started?

 Step 1 - What are your "hats"

-First step is to make a list of "hats" that you wear - or what roles/responsibilities you have.
+The first step is to make a list of "hats" that you wear - or what roles/responsibilities you have.
 For instance, my hats (in no particular order) are

 Step 2 - Color Match Your Hats

-Get a package of highlighters, I like the little portable keychain ones so I can clip them to my Blogging Planner and carry them at all times, and then assign a color to each "hat."
+Get a package of highlighters, I like the little portable keychain ones so I can clip them to my Planner and carry them at all times, and then assign a color to each "hat."
 For me: